Baronno/Medapp/README.md

 node.js
 express

+Test:
-Test:  running `ng test` to do the unit test via Karma
+We are going to use the Jazime with the Karma to do the unit test. running `ng test` to do the unit test via Karma